abdul4rehman215/CIS-Top-20-Controls/lab01-hardware-asset-inventory/interview_qna.md

-# 🧠 Interview Q&A — Lab 01: Hardware Asset Inventory (CIS Control 1)
+# 🧠 Interview Q&A — Lab 01: Hardware Asset Inventory (CIS Controls)

-This Q&A reinforces concepts practiced in this lab: asset identification, ownership assignment, and verification using network discovery.
+> This Q&A reinforces concepts practiced in this lab: asset identification, ownership assignment, and verification using network discovery.

 ---